dc4eu/educational-pilot/README.md

 - **[User Journeys](./user-journeys/)**: Provided user journeys to demonstrate cross-border interaction, ready-to go infrastructure, and foundation to extend/provide more user journeys and/or EAAs

-- **[Scenarios](./scenarios/README.md)**: A scenario within DC4EU, details the elements each piloting agent must provide to characterise, execute, and monitor user journeys in alignment with governance, technical, and reporting requirements.
+- **[Piloting Scenarios](./scenarios/README.md)**: A scenario within DC4EU, details the elements each piloting agent must provide to characterise, execute, and monitor user journeys in alignment with governance, technical, and reporting requirements.

 - **[Compliance](./compliance/)**: Information about EBSI and EUDI Wallet compliance tests to ensure interoperability with other issuer, verifier, and wallet solutions.